iCliniq Logo

 • Though the adverse effects of Alternaria have not been widely studied, they are said to cause serious adverse effects in immunocompromised patients, such as those affected by AIDS (acquired immunodeficiency syndrome) and other diseases that weaken the immune system.

-• Studies also show that they are responsible for skin infections, allergic reactions, upper respiratory infections, sinusitis, and keratomycosis (infection of the eye's cornea, mostly in farmers who experienced trauma in the cornea from the crops contaminated by this fungi) in humans.
+• Studies also show that they are responsible for skin infections, allergic reactions, upper respiratory infections, sinusitis, and keratomycosis (infection of the eye's cornea, mostly in farmers who experienced cornea trauma from crops contaminated by this fungus) in humans.

 What Are the Common Crops That Are Affected by Alternaria?

-Alternaria has shown around 20% of crop destruction.
+Alternaria has shown around 20 percent of crop destruction.
 It is commonly found in fruits, vegetables, seeds, and grains.

-Fruits: Citrus fruits, apples, cranberries, raspberries, melons, prune nectar, Japanese pears, and so on.
+• Fruits: Citrus fruits, apples, cranberries, raspberries, melons, prune nectar, Japanese pears, etc.

-Grains: Alternaria almost affects all types of grains, the most common among the grains affected by Alternaria are wheat, barley, oats, and lentils.
+• Grains: Alternaria affects almost all grains; the most common are wheat, barley, oats, and lentils.

 What Are the Properties of Alternaria Species?